Sarthakrakhra/Group15-4177-Backend/README.md

   - `userid` must be passed or an error will be thrown
 - Logout a user - `/user/logout`
   - Request header should contain users unique cookie value

+### Media Uploding Feature

+_Completed by Sally Keating_

+- With this feature it is extremely important to ensure users find the process intuitive.
+Therefore, I used basic methods and realiable UI to ensure the task is straight forward.
+- I created this feature using